-It was not at all possible at global level, from the acoustical point of view, because localization of large industrial centers near the great cities like Cracow and Warsaw had entirely political character and the directions of the principal high-ways had defined by the strategic military reasons.
+It was not at all possible at global level, from the acoustical point of view, because localization of large industrial centers near the great cities like Cracow and Warsaw had an entirely political character and the directions of the principal high-ways had defined by the strategic military reasons.
 The position of acousticians by the detail town planning e.g. as concern the situation of the hospitals, the universities and the industrial plants of local interests was more favourable.
-In several cases the close cooperation of the architect and the acoustician was attached first of all in Warsaw and as its outcome the acoustic requirements were complied e.g. for the design of the houses stores, number and orientation to the streets.
-In consequence of the lack and vital need of flats throuhout the whole country cheap and efficient technologies of house building were necessary.
+In several cases the close cooperation of the architect and the acoustician was attached first of all in Warsaw and as its outcome the acoustic requirements were complied e.g. for the design of houses stores, number and orientation to the streets.